0xflagplz/Xll-Payload-Generator/README.md

 ### Testing with msfvenom
 Must have EXITFUNC=thread
-Most C2's build this in
+Most C2's have this built in

 ## Compile Example
 ![Compile Example](pics/generator.png)